Educational Policy Institute

 The Educational Policy Institute (EPI) is a research organization founded by its current president and CEO, Dr. Watson Scott Swail.
 EPI is dedicated to high-level research and policy analysis on a variety of educational issues, including the challenges that individuals and families from underserved communities face throughout their educational career.

-EPI is a non-profit, 501(c)3 organization based in Virginia Beach, Virginia, with partners in renowned research and educational organizations around the world.
-The resources and knowledge gained through these partnerships and collaborations enhance EPI's ability to conduct high-level research with global and local relevance and expertise.
+EPI is a non-profit, 501(c)3 organization based in Virginia Beach, Virginia.

 History & mission

 The Educational Policy Institute's mission is:

 To expand educational opportunity for low-income and other historically-underrepresented students through high-level research and analysis.
 By providing educational leaders and policymakers with the information required to make prudent programmatic and policy decisions, we believe that the doors of opportunity can be further opened for all students, resulting in an increase in the number of students prepared for, enrolled in, and completing postsecondary education.

-In 2002, Dr. Watson Scott Swail founded EPI to establish stronger connections between educational research and educational policy, with an emphasis on historically-underserved communities such as students from low-income families, students of color, and students with disabilities.
+In 2002, Dr. Watson Scott Swail founded EPI to establish stronger connections between educational research and educational policy, with an emphasis on historically underserved communities such as students from low-income families, students of color, and students with disabilities.
 Swail chose this focus because these student populations tend to be the primary target of the majority of educational policy programs, while their voices are simultaneously under-represented in the policy-making arena.
 This discrepancy points to the need for a greater understanding of what factors have the greatest influence on their educational outcomes.

 Another research focus for EPI is the expansion of access to educational opportunities that are found to be of high quality, with the rationale that access is only relevant if it is to a quality learning experience.
 As the economy has become increasingly global, EPI supports the notion that students must be armed with skills that set them up for success in a competitive and technologically savvy market.
 Thus, EPI recognizes the rising need for students to attain postsecondary degrees, and focuses a great deal of its research on the ability of underserved student populations to matriculate through and graduate from higher education institutions, including the financial and social challenges that come along with this goal.